Bernice Pauahi Bishop: Ancestry, birth and early life

 Pauahi was born in Honolulu on December 19, 1831, in ʻAikupika the grass hut compound of her father, Abner Kuhoʻoheiheipahu Pākī (c.
 1808–1855).
 Pākī was an aliʻi (noble) from the island of Molokaʻi, and son of Kalani-hele-maiiluna, who descended from the aliʻi nui (ruling monarchs) of the island of Maui.
 Her mother was Laura Kōnia (c.
 1808–1857), the younger daughter of Pauli Kaʻōleiokū (1767–1818), by his second wife, Kahailiopua Luahine.
-Kaʻōleiokū was the son of Kānekapōlei, wife of Kalaniʻōpuʻu and Kamehameha I, and Luahine was descended from Kalaimanokahoʻowaha who had greeted Captain Cook in 1778.
+Kaʻōleiokū was the son of Kānekapōlei, wife of Kalaniʻōpuʻu and Kamehameha I, and Luahine was descended from Kalaimanokahoʻowaha who had greeted Captain James Cook in 1778.
 Pauahi was named for her aunt, Queen Pauahi (c.
 1804–1826), a widow of King Kamehameha II, and given the Christian name of Bernice.

-In a surviving mele hānau (birth chant) for Pauahi, the names Kalaninuiʻīamamao and Keaweikekahialiʻiokamoku are referenced and considered the main links to the Kamehamehas as Kalaninuiʻīamamao was the father of Kalaniʻōpuʻu and "stepfather" of Keōua, Kamehameha I's father while Keaweikekahialiʻiokamoku was the common ancestor of both men.
+In a surviving mele hānau (birth chant) for Pauahi, the names Kalaninuiʻīamamao and Keaweikekahialiʻiokamoku are referenced, and considered her main links to the Kamehamehas.
+Kalaninuiʻīamamao was the father of Kalaniʻōpuʻu and "stepfather" of Keōua, Kamehameha I's father, while Keaweikekahialiʻiokamoku was the common ancestor of both men.
 Pauahi's birth chant does not mention Kamehameha I himself.

-She was adopted at birth by Princess Kīnaʻu (who took office in the position of Kuhina Nui (regent), styled as Kaʻahumanu II), but was returned to her parents in 1838 when Kīnaʻu gave birth to her daughter, Victoria Kamāmalu.
+She was adopted at birth by Princess Kīnaʻu, sometime governing as Kuhina Nui (regent) with the style of Kaʻahumanu II, but was returned to her parents in 1838 when Kīnaʻu gave birth to her daughter, Victoria Kamāmalu.
 Kīnaʻu died of mumps in 1839.
 Pauahi began attending the Chiefs' Children's School (later called the Royal School) that same year and remained there until 1846.
 Her teachers were Mr. and Mrs. Cooke.
 Pauahi greatly enjoyed horseback riding and swimming, and she also liked music, flowers, and the outdoors.
 She dressed like any fashionable New York or London woman of the time.

 Marriage

-It had been planned from childhood that Pauahi, born into Hawaiian royalty, would marry her hānai (adopted) brother Prince Lot Kapuāiwa.
-Pauahi married businessman Charles Reed Bishop May 4, 1850, despite the objections of her parents.

-Per her request, very few people attended her wedding.
-One of the few witnesses was Princess Elizabeth Kekaʻaniau, her cousin.
+It had been planned from her childhood that Pauahi, as a Hawaiian royal by birth, would marry her hānai (adopted) brother Prince Lot Kapuāiwa.
+Pauahi instead married businessman Charles Reed Bishop May 4, 1850, despite the objections of her parents.
+Per her request, very few people attended her wedding, among the witnesses being her cousin, Princess Elizabeth Kekaʻaniau.
 The couple had no children of their own.
-They adopted a son named Keolaokalani Davis from Pauahi's cousin Princess Ruth Keʻelikōlani in 1862, against the wish of Ruth's husband, but the infant died at the age of six months.
-In 1883, they offered to adopt William Kaiheekai Taylor (1882–1956), the infant son of Pauahi's distant cousin Lydia Keōmailani Crowningburg and Wray Taylor; they had been the boy's godparents during his christening at St. Andrews.
-The Taylors refused to give up their first-born son but instead offered to give one of their twin daughters to the Bishops, but they decided not to accept the second offer.
-The child, William Edward Bishop Kaiheekai Taylor was one of the first students at the Kamehameha's Preparatory Department and would later serve as the kahu (caretaker) of the Royal Mausoleum of Hawaii at ʻMauna Ala from 1947 until his death in 1956.
+They adopted a son named Keolaokalani Davis from Pauahi's cousin, Princess Ruth Keʻelikōlani in 1862, against the wish of Ruth's husband, but the infant died at the age of six months.
+In 1883, they offered to adopt William Kaiheekai Taylor (1882–1956), the infant son of Pauahi's distant cousin Lydia Keōmailani Crowningburg and Wray Taylor; they were the boy's godparents at his christening in St. Andrews Cathedral.
+The Taylors refused to give up their firstborn son, but instead offered one of their twin daughters to the Bishops, who declined the second offer.
+The child, William Edward Bishop Kaiheekai Taylor was one of the first students at the Kamehameha's Preparatory Department, and would later serve as the kahu (caretaker) of the Royal Mausoleum of Hawaii at ʻMauna Ala from 1947 until his death in 1956.